Road Traffic Accidents in Leeds Compensation Lawyers

 Have you ever wondered whether or not you are entitled to financial compensation after a road traffic accident?
 If you were involved in a road traffic accident in the Leeds area that was someone else’s fault and caused you injury, you may be entitled to a significant sum of money.
-Our team based in Leeds can tell you whether or not you are entitled to compensation, and will be able to handle every aspect of your claim.
+Our team of accident claim solicitors for Leeds can tell you whether or not you are entitled to compensation, and will be able to handle every aspect of your claim.

-At Personal Injury Claims Leeds, we pursue a variety of claims for injuries ranging from relatively minor physical trauma to severe claims surrounding brain injury and mental illness.
+At Friends Legal Leeds, we pursue a variety of claims for injuries ranging from relatively minor physical trauma to severe claims surrounding brain injury and mental illness.
 We set out here what you need to know about claiming for compensation for an injury sustained in a road traffic accident, and how we can help you do this.

-Can I actually make a claim for my road traffic injury in Yorkshire?
+Can I actually make a claim for my road traffic injury?

 Whether or not you as an individual can make a claim for financial compensation will depend on the circumstances surrounding your accident.
 If the matter has been deemed sufficiently severe to warrant police involvement, then this will be a criminal matter and cannot be pursued in the civil courts.